quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/May/week4.md

 - 2:00  PM: Implemented single axis pointer in Z direction using new concept.
 No more using dx, dy, dz, crossx etc. Simplified `_computeTranslation()`.
 - 3:00  PM: Implemented single axis pointer in all directions, refactored the code.
 Ready for review. (**PR #1000**)
 - 5:45  PM: Done with planning call for v0.6 and demo call.
+- 8:00  PM: Done with the scrum call for today.

 ## **Monday: May 20**
 - 8:00  AM: Signed In.